16th Meril-Prothom Alo Awards

 The 16th Meril Prothom Alo Awards ceremony, presented by Prothom Alo took place on 25 April 2014, at the Bangabandhu International Conference Center in Dhaka, Bangladesh as a part of 2013–14 film awards season.
-It organises cultural backgrounds sixteenth to reward stars.
-Visitors to the brim with the presence of a cover design of this program is the best awards of 14.

 Facts and figures

 This was 16th award ceremony of Meril Prothom Alo Awards.
 Mrittika Maya won the awards of best film category as well as Rakhal Sobuj was awarded for Critics Choice best actor for this film combinedly with Raisul Islam Asad.
 Purno Doirgho Prem Kahini was nominated for 5 awards including 2 Public Choice best actor – Shakib Khan and Arifin Shuvoo, Public Choice best actress, Public Choice best singer male and female and won three awards.
 Tahsan-Mithila couple was nominated for Public Choice best TV actor and actresses for Landphoner Dingulote Prem.
 Nusrat Imroz Tisha had two nominations in Public choice best film and TV actress and secured best TV actress for Jodi Bhalo Na Lage Dio Na Mon.
 Nazmun Munir Nancy got best singer award fifth time in a row from 2009 to 2013.